Welcome to the Cheadle Discovery and Visitor Centre’s website.

 Cheadle Staffs Tourism Pack

-Industrial Past is expected to remain on display until the end of August.
+This exhibition will remain on display until the beginning of November.

 Opening Hours :